amelielabs/amelie-docs/content/sql/expressions/json.md

 Unary square brackets **`[]`** operator can be used to create an array object.
 Arrays can have zero or more values.
 Index operator **`[`** can be used to access array value by index.

-[Array Functions](/docs/sql/functions/array) are designed to do basic operations using arrays.
+Array can contain values of any other type.

 Unary curly brackets **`{}`** operator can be used to create an object.
 An object can have zero or more values.
-Each value must have a unique key.
+Each value expected to have a unique key, but this is not enforced.
 The dot operator **`.`** and index operator **`[`** can access the object value by key.

-[Object Functions](/docs/sql/functions/object) are designed to do basic operations using objects.

-Both array and object can contain values of any other type.
-Arrays and objects are dynamic, and each value is an expression evaluated at runtime.
+Objects are dynamic, and each value is an expression that is evaluated at runtime.
 It may contain other expressions, function calls, and subqueries.

+[JSON Functions](/docs/sql/functions/json) can be used to do basic operations using JSON arrays and objects.

+Any type can be [casted](/docs/sql/functions/casting) to the **`JSON`**, or a string can be parsed and [imported](/docs/sql/functions/json) as the **`JSON`** type.

 ---